 If you find such damages, and there is snow on the roof, perform temporary repairs using self-adhesive waterproofing polymer tape or liquid rubber sealant.

 The need to install snow guard depends on the location of your home and the configuration of your roof.

 The snow guards are installed in places where there is possibility for the snow to fall and cause harm on people and property.

-Snow guards are also recommended to install if you have warm attic floor – in this case, an additional amount of snow on top of your hose will reduce the heat loss through the roof.
+Snow guards are also recommended to install if you have warm attic floor – in this case, an additional amount of snow on top of your house will reduce the heat loss through the roof.